achristen/Meteobike/readme.md

 Save with `Ctrl`+`0` (German: `Strg`+`O`), and then press `Enter`.
 Next press `Ctrl`+`X` (`Strg`+`X`) to exit the `nano` editor.
 Finally, reboot the Raspberry Pi Zero.

-Once rebooted, run this command in the `LXTerminal` to enable the serial port:
+Once rebooted, disable the standard socket, and run this command in the `LXTerminal` to enable the serial port:

     $ sudo gpsd /dev/ttyS0 -F /var/run/gpsd.sock